TritonDataCenter/rfd/rfd/0085/README.md

 later when they've caused cascading failures.

-This RFD describes how Manta alarms work today, the problems that make them difficult to work with, and a relatively modest list of proposed changes to address the most burning issues.
+This RFD describes how Manta alarms work today, the problems that make them difficult to work with, and a modest list of proposed changes to address the most burning issues.
 Because subtle design choices have led to some of these burning issues, it's worth examining the usability problems in some detail to make sure we actually address them.

 The underlying goals and design principles are described in [RFD 6](https://github.com/joyent/rfd/blob/master/rfd/0006/README.md).